-Your project may require you to provide federal funds to third parties (such as partners, consultants, collaborators, vendors, and/or service providers).
-It is your responsibility to determine whether a third party should be characterized as a subrecipient or a contractor.
-The characterization must be reflected in the terms of each agreement you make with each third party.
+When a project requires the payment of federal funds to third parties (such as partners, consultants, collaborators, vendors, and/or service providers), it is the applicant organization's responsibility to determine whether a third party should be characterized as a subrecipient or a contractor.
+The characterization must be reflected in the terms of each agreement made with each third party.
 (See 2 C.F.R. § 200.1 for definitions of contract, contractor, subaward, and subrecipient; see also 2 C.F.R. § 200.331 (Subrecipient and contractor determinations).)
 IMLS grant funds may not be provided to any federal agency serving as a third party.